Growing up in the vibrant classical music community of Boston, inspired by teachers, and performing regularly. More

 Bringing Bach to the people while presenting inventive programs with pianist Molly Kiser.
 More

 Dale Henderson moved to New York in late 2008 and began his intensive work to “save the music” (CNN) through Bach in the Subways in early 2010.
-During those early years in New York he joined pianist Molly Kiser to present a number of wide ranging programs.
+During his early years in New York he joined pianist Molly Kiser to present a number of wide ranging programs.
 The duo’s performances included appearances at the W.M.P.
 Concert Hall as well as CUNY’s Hunter College.

 Bach in the Subways2010 - Present